Best disability blogs and resources

 They said: “It can be a tremendous shock to discover that you’ve become the prime support for an older relative or friend and knowing which way to turn can be a nightmare.
 That’s where we aim to help.
 Because we’ve been there ourselves, we understand the stresses of helping seniors to get the care they need and continue to achieve a good quality of life.

 “We have several goals.
 First, we’re a good place to start.
 We don’t attempt to cover every detail of every situation, but we’ll point you in the direction of a larger organisation that can.
-Second, we want to help you avoid re-inventing the wheel.
-From understanding health issues and getting social help through to choosing a suitable holiday, we have valuable tips and advice.
-And third, we offer much needed emotional support.
+Second, we want to help you avoid reinventing the wheel.
+From understanding health issues and getting social help to choosing a suitable holiday, we have valuable tips and advice.
+And third, we offer much-needed emotional support.
 Until you’ve started caring, it’s almost impossible to understand the stresses involved and supporters can feel very alone.
 We not only publish blogs to show that there are others who do get it, but we are very fortunate to have our own elder care ‘agony aunt’, who’s available to help readers with balancing caring with their own needs.”

 Founded in 2011, Disability Horizons was created by two friends, Martyn and Srin, The website is an invaluable resource for disabled people and carers, as you can find a wealth of information, from employment and entertainment to lifestyle and relationships.

 A Different Kind of Vision

 Robbin Keating Clark talks a bit more about the site: “I started my blog, A Different Kind of Vision because I realised there wasn't a lot of resources for teaching the Expanded Core Curriculum for students with vision impairments.
 The Expanded Core is a disability-specific curriculum that targets the unique needs of students with vision impairments.
-I wanted to show teachers ideas, resources, examples of how to teach the ECC for students of all abilities and vision loss.
+I wanted to show teachers ideas, resources, and examples of how to teach the ECC to students of all abilities and vision loss.